Don't Throw That Knife: Production notes

 "Don't Throw That Knife" was filmed on June 20–22, 1950.
 The film title is officially listed with quotation marks around it (as in "Don't Throw That Knife").

-Author Michael Fleming noted that "Don't Throw That Knife" was the first effort by director Jules White that was a truly poor entry in the series.
-White had been alternating with Edward Bernds to direct the Stooges' films, with Bernds' efforts having a noticeable polish that White was beginning to lack.
-By the following year, a power struggle at Columbia Pictures broke out, resulting in the departure of both Bernds and producer Hugh McCollum.
-This left White as the sole director of the Stooges films from late 1952 to 1957 when the trio's contract with the studio expired.
+Author Michael Fleming observed that Don't Throw That Knife marked the first significantly subpar entry in the series directed by Jules White.
+White had been alternating directorial duties with Edward Bernds whose contributions displayed a discernible polish that White's work was starting to lack.
+By the following year, a power struggle erupted at Columbia Pictures, leading to the departure of both Bernds and producer Hugh McCollum.
+Consequently, White became the sole director of the Stooges' films from late 1952 until 1957, when the trio's contract with the studio expired.